 Philip said to him, "Lord, show us the Father, and we will be satisfied."
 Jesus said to him, "Have I been with you all this time, Philip, and you still do not know me?
 Whoever has seen me has seen the Father.
 How can you say, "Show us the Father'?
 Do you not believe that I am in the Father and the Father is in me?
 The words that I say to you I do not speak on my own; but the Father who dwells in me does his works.
 Believe me that I am in the Father and the Father is in me; but if you do not, then believe me because of the works themselves.
 Very truly, I tell you, the one who believes in me will also do the works that I do and, in fact, will do greater works than these, because I am going to the Father.
 I will do whatever you ask in my name, so that the Father may be glorified in the Son.
 If in my name you ask me for anything, I will do it."

-Adapting our vision of God to large-scale changes in the surrounding culture can be difficult and divisive, as Catholics very well know.
-Our church found it so in the wake of Vatican II, and is still experiencing this tension more than a half-century later, with traditional doctrines being critically tested against widely shared values of our times.
-As we grapple with such trends and changes we might recall Jesus' words to the apostle Philip: "Whoever believes in me will do the works I do, and greater far than these."
-How can our works be greater than those of Jesus?
-Is he teasing us with unreal praise or inviting us, prodding us to move on?
+Adapting our understanding of God to today’s evolving culture can be difficult and divisive, as we well know.
+We found it so in the wake of Vatican II back in the 1960s, and are still feeling this tension six decades later, when traditional church doctrine often clashes with widely held values of modern times.
+As we adapt to the changing world we might recall Jesus’ words to the apostle Philip that “Whoever believes in me will do greater works than these.”
+How can we possibly achieve more than Jesus?
+Is he teasing with unreal praise or inviting us, prodding us to move on?

-Here is something parents often think and say to their children: "what I couldn't do, you must do!
-Take up my dreams and bring them into reality."
-Jesus dreamed of a mission to the entire world and yet in practice could not act upon it in his lifetime.
-He told the Canaanite woman, just outside of Jewish territory, "My mission is only to the lost sheep of the house of Israel."
-When she persisted, he first resisted before saying, "Woman, you have great faith!
-You can have your wish."
+Parents sometimes say to their children: “what I couldn’t do, you must do!
+Take my dreams and make them come true.”
+Jesus dreamed of a mission to the entire world and yet could not achieve it in his lifetime.
+He told the Canaanite woman, a pagan who came looking for his help, “My mission is only to the lost sheep of the house of Israel.”
+When she persisted, he resisted her verbally before giving in, “Woman, you have great faith!
+You can have your wish.”
 (Matt 15:21-28).
-"Your wish," Jesus seemed to say, "is my wish."
-How he longed to see humanity united around the heavenly banquet table.
-No one would need to survive from crumbs that fall from the master's table.
+Jesus seems to say, “Your wish is now my wish.”

-When Paul and Barnabas were expelled from the synagogue and extradited from the territory, it served the spread of the Gospel.
-Or that was how Paul saw it.
-He quotes from Isaiah: "I have made you a light to the nations, a means of salvation to the ends of the world."
-We can apply this principle in any personal crisis or change, trusting that the whole process is under the loving, guiding providence of our God.
+When Paul and Barnabas were expelled from the synagogue and extradited from the territory, what seemed a failure actually served the spread of the Gospel.
+At least that was how Paul saw it.
+He quotes from Isaiah: “I have made you a light to the nations, a means of salvation to the ends of the world.”
+We can apply this principle in any crisis or change, trusting that the whole process is under the loving providence of our God.

-You'll often hear parents complain that their children are never satisfied.
-In a sense that is probably true of us all.
-We are never satisfied.
+Parents often complain that their children are never satisfied.
+In a sense that should probably be true of us all.
 Saint Augustine said that our hearts are restless until they rest in God.
 Philip expressed something of this when he asked Jesus, "Let us see the Father, and then we shall be satisfied."
 If only he could see the face of God all his longings would be satisfied.
 Jesus replied, "To have seen me is to have seen the Father."
 It is he himself who reveals the Father; he is the way to the Father.

 We won't see the face of God in this life, but God has sent us his Son.
 We cannot see Jesus physically as the apostles saw him, but we can see him with the eyes of faith.
-We can see him in his Word, in the Eucharist, in the other Sacraments, in each other.
-Such "seeing" of the Lord won't fully satisfy us but it gives us a glimpse of what awaits us.
+We can meet him in his Word, in the Eucharist, in the other Sacraments, in each other.
+Such "seeing" of the Lord doesn't fully satisfy but it gives a glimpse of what awaits us.